derb12/pybaselines/docs/algorithms/smooth.rst

 ipsa (Iterative Polynomial Smoothing Algorithm)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-:func:`.ipsa` iteratively smooths the input data using a second-order
+:meth:`.ipsa` iteratively smooths the input data using a second-order
 Savitzky–Golay filter until the exit criteria is reached.

 .. plot::